radiant-rstats/docs/basics/app/compare_props.md

 <p align="center"><img src="figures_basics/compare_props_summary_additional.png"></p>

 * `chisq.value` is the chi-squared statistic associated with `diff` that we can compare to a chi-squared distribution.
-For additional discussion on how this metric is calculated see the help file in _Basics > Cross-tabs_.
+For additional discussion on how this metric is calculated see the help file in _Basics > Tables > Cross-tabs_.
 For each combination the equivalent of a 2X2 cross-tab is calculated.
 * `df` is the degrees of freedom associated with each statistical test (1).
 * `2.5% 97.5%` show the 95% confidence interval around the difference in sample proportions.
 These numbers provide a range within which the true population difference is likely to fall